Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step1.md

 ![2017-01-02-14_56_34-github-triggered-build-config-jenkins](https://user-images.githubusercontent.com/558905/37997311-7e53bde4-31e8-11e8-87cd-eb03fbb87127.png)

 >Note that keeping the (Default) Gradle version will not work, as long as this Default has not been defined.
-See Appendix A for details.

 The Gradle task “jar” will create our executable JAR file.